 |Margaret Rutherford played|

 Miss Harrgreaves in a

 Gradually she takes on a life of her own, becoming more and more independent of her creator.
-There’s an almost symbiotic relationship between them and, succubus-like she grows stronger he grows weaker, unable to control her.
+There’s an almost symbiotic relationship between them and, succubus-like, s as he grows stronger, he grows weaker, unable to control her.
 He loves her and hates her, and believes she is a monster and must be destroyed.
 In the end Norman and Henry return to the Irish church to replay the scene where the dreaded Miss Hargreaves was first created.
 By the end I still wasn't sure if Norman conjured Miss Hargreaves out of nothing, or whether she was a ghost, or whether it was all a strange co-incidence.
 But then she disappears as mysteriously as she arrives - or does she....

 I could go on and on about this gorgeous story with its batty plot and batty characters, including Norman’s delightfully scatty father, who once made up an excuse about an escaped elephant and a dead postman, only to find the incident came true.
 And I haven’t said anything about the music, or Miss Hargreaves’ poems which, for some reason made me think of Lewis Carroll.
 All I will say is that this is a very funny, beautifully written novel, with a dark edge.
 And it’s published by The Bloomsbury Group, with a period style design on a lovely blue cover, and an Ex Libris printed on the first page with room for your to write your name.